Analyzing Driver Behavior to Understand the Factors Contributing to Highway Crashes.

-Concept to Countermeasure – Research to Deployment Using the SHRP2 Safety Databases
+Concept to Countermeasure – Research to Deployment Using the SHRP2 Safety Data

-Despite the best efforts of highway engineers, law enforcement, and highway safety advocates, traffic crashes still result in tragic loss of life and serious injuries; in 2012 there were more than 33,000 fatalities and 2.2 million injuries in the United States.
+Despite the best efforts of highway engineers, law enforcement, and highway safety advocates, traffic crashes still result in tragic loss of life and serious injuries.
+In 2012, there were more than 33,000 fatalities and 2.2 million injuries in the United States.
 Driver behavior is a significant factor in more than 90 percent of these crashes.
-Key to reducing crashes, serious injuries, and fatalities is a deeper understanding of driver behavior and how drivers interact with and adapt to their vehicles (including vehicle information systems), traffic, roadway characteristics, traffic control devices, and other environmental features.
-Driver behavior research to date has been indirect; it has examined crashes and attempted to reconstruct the events that produced them.
-To progress further, detailed, direct observational data on driver behavior are needed so that the highway safety community can better understand how the driver interacts with other vehicles, the roadway, passengers, and distractions.
+Research to date has only studied driver behavior indirectly by examining crashes and attempting to reconstruct the events that produced them.
+Detailed and direct observational data on driver behavior are needed so that the highway safety community can better understand how the driver interacts with other vehicles, the roadway, passengers, and distractions.